-Although the high cost of living in California makes it less than ideal for enjoying retirement, there are affordable places to retire in the Golden State.
+Sunny beaches.
+Warm sand.
+Diverse people.
+Sounds like retiring in California would be perfect right?
+The Golden State sounds amazing until you look at the cost of living.
+But don't fret.
+Instead, check out the cheapest place to retire in California.
 Browse these options for affordable retirement living in California with median home sales and two-bedroom rental averages provided via Trulia, the national online residential expert.
 Further cost-of-living details are from Sperling's Best Places and Niche's 2017 Best Places to Retire in California.

 Its relative proximity to San Francisco, wine country, Lake Tahoe, Yosemite and the Sierras puts Sacramento in an enviable position for active retirees.
 The leafy downtown riverfront has a historic "Old Town" and the city's dining scene is tagged as "farm-to-fork," emphasizing access to the extensive Central Valley's fresh, local produce.
 Sunny days and mild evenings year-round do become hot in summer.